XertroV/aec-membership-test-simulator/README.md

 Finally, there are even more cases where the AEC's method fails spectacularly.

-Say 50% of Flux's 4680 members submitted as part of our objection to the AEC's consideration of involuntary deregistration -- the AEC's method fails 100% of the time in this case, even though Flux would exceed the legislative requirement by 1.56x.
+Say 50% of Flux's 4680 members submitted (as part of our objection to the AEC's consideration of involuntary deregistration) respond "No" -- the AEC's method fails 100% of the time in this case, even though Flux would exceed the legislative requirement by 1.56x.

 ---